Part 3: The Reframe

 Instead of asking "how do I slow down?" ask "how do I thicken up?"
 Instead of "I need more time," try "I need richer moments."
 Instead of "time flies," consider "my moments feel thin."

-A 2024 paper on the "distinctive features of experiential time" formalised this by separating time into three dimensions: duration (how long it takes), speed (how fast it seems to pass), and event density (how much happens within it).
+A 2024 paper on "distinctive features of experiential time" separated time into three dimensions: duration (how long it takes), speed (how fast it seems to pass), and event density (how much happens within it).
 Most discussions of time perception focus on duration and speed.
-Almost nobody talks about density.
+Few talk about density.
 And yet density is the dimension that determines how your life actually feels when you look back on it.

 You can have a ten-hour day of high density that feels, in memory, like it contained more life than a month of low density.
 This isn't an illusion.
 It's how memory works.
 The brain stores what it processes.
 Process more per moment, and the moment leaves a bigger footprint.